Unless I am on vacation, you are guaranteed a first appointment within one week but usually it is within several days.

 Conditions and Age Groups

-From age 18 upwards.
+Adolescents age 14-17 and adults age 18 and upwards.
 I also treat elderly patients and those with dementia.

 The list is long, however of those receiving medication treatment, the most common presenting problems are: anxiety, panic, depression, bipolar or manic/depression, other mood disorders, psychotic disorders, attention deficit disorder (ADHD), obsessive-compulsive disorder (OCD), adjustment disorders, PTSD, dementia and insomnia.
 Naturally for those seeking talk psychotherapy, there is a wide variety of presenting problems.
 These can be discussed during the initial phone screening or during a subsequent session.